rizinorg/cutter/docs/source/user-docs/menus/decompiler-context-menu.rst

 **Shortcut:** :kbd:`N`

-Delete the name of global variable
+Delete the name of a global variable
 ----------------------------------------
 **Description:** Delete the name of the global variable under the cursor.